As used in this article:

-(c) "Wage" means compensation due an employee by reason of his employment.
+(c) "Wage" means compensation due an employee by reason of his or her employment.

 (d) "Employ" means to hire or permit to work.

 (h) "Hours worked" means the hours for which an employee is employed: Provided, That in determining hours worked for the purposes of sections two and three of this article, there shall be excluded any time spent in changing clothes or washing at the beginning or end of each workday, time spent in walking, riding or traveling to and from the actual place of performance of the principal activity or activities which such employee is employed to perform and activities which are preliminary to or postliminary to said principal activity or activities, subject to such exceptions as the commissioner may by rules and regulations define.